National Park Adventure

 Breakfast + Drive to the Quiet Side

 Sleep in after the paddle.
-Breakfast at Terramor or in Bar Harbor, then drive ~30 min to the Southwest Harbor / Bass Harbor side for tide pools.
-Optional quick stop: Bass Harbor Head Light (most-photographed lighthouse in Maine) is 10 min past Ship Harbor — a 5-minute look now, or save it for its best afternoon light another day.
+Breakfast at Terramor or in Bar Harbor, then drive ~30–40 min to the Southwest Harbor / Bass Harbor side for tide pools.
+Optional quick stop: Bass Harbor Head Light (most-photographed lighthouse in Maine) is ~10 min past Ship Harbor — a 5-minute look now, or skip it (its best light is at sunset, and you're on the summit tonight).

 🦐 Tide Pooling at Ship Harbor — 10:45 AM Easy 1.3 mi loop Must-Do